thekure/FSakeProgData/PSData/Assignment05/Assignment05/Assignment_5.md

             If-branches have to have the same return value
     5. > inferType (fromString "let f x = let g y = if true then y else x in g false end in f true end");;
             - val it : string = "bool"

+### 2:

+We did unfortunately not complete this part of the question.